 About the Author

 Massimo Scolari is a prominent architectural historian and an artist, writer, and teacher.
 Currently Davenport Visiting Professor at the Yale School of Architecture, he has taught at Istituto Universitario di Architettura di Venezia, Cornell University, Cooper Union, Harvard University’s Graduate School of Design, Institute for Architecture and Urban Studies New York, Technische Universität Wien, and other institutions.
+In 2014, he was awarded the Arnold W. Brunner Memorial Prize in Architecture given by the American Academy of Arts and Letters.

 “ [A]n excellent resource for artists, architects, and historians.
 And, finally, what Oblique Drawing does achieve is to underscore the need for a more comprehensive study, or perhaps even many studies.”—Nancy Goldring, Architect's Newspaper